The Top PEEK and ULTEM FDM 3D Printers on the Market

 MAGIC-HT-MAX

-Introduced earlier this year, the MAGIC-HT-MAX follows the line of solutions offered by the Asian manufacturer IEMAI 3D.
-Capable of manufacturing high performance parts, the machine uses FDM technology to manufacture with more than 16 different materials (PEEK, PEKK, ULTEM,…).
+Introduced earlier this year, the MAGIC-HT-MAX follows the line of 3D printers offered by the Asian manufacturer IEMAI 3D and is capable of manufacturing high performance parts, the machine uses FDM technology to manufacture with more than 16 different materials (PEEK, PEKK, ULTEM,…).
 It has a printing volume of 500 x 500 x 700mm and a heated tray that reaches 180°C. In addition, it integrates a liquid cooling system, an end of filament sensor and the ability to recover and resume printing in case of power failure.
 Despite being an industrial machine, the manufacturer specializes in providing affordable solutions for players in the additive manufacturing industry.

 Photo Credits: Orion AM